 Join CrossFit gymnastics coach Jeff Tucker as he takes elite athletes through handstand push-up progressions at the Again Faster Summit held at CrossFit New England.

 Tucker distinguishes between two types of handstand push-ups depending upon the hand position.
 Tucker says that the movement using the hands out in front to create a tripod with the head is called a “headstand push-up.”
-When you keep the hands in line with the head, the movement is called a… Continue Reading
+When you keep the hands in line with the head, the movement… Continue Reading

 June 21, 2011

 Dessert doesn’t have to take your kiddies into a sugar-filled lift-off.
 Satisfy their sweet tooth with nature’s natural sugars—guaranteed to keep them happy and grounded.

 This is also a great dish to serve after a protein-heavy meal, as the carbs and fat will balance out the protein from the main course.

 Leave your tights, weightlifting shoes and iPods at the door.
 In this camp, your name doesn’t go on the whiteboard.
 It goes on your plain white T-shirt.

 This is SEALFIT’s Kokoro Camp.